Tile + Rain = Super Slippery.

 Just an Ordinary Clumsy Rainy Day

+There was a spell of dreadful rainy weather here in Sydney that lasted about a week.
+One day when I was walking through Newtown to get lunch, I was weaving my way through the crowds and trying to walk quickly through the rain.
+However, the sidewalks in Newtown are not concrete, instead they are tiled.
 As I was walking past a cafĂ© that was full of people, both sitting inside and outside, I slipped and fell to the ground.
 I was relieved that nobody laughed, instead three people came up to me and asked if I was okay.
 I was super embarrassed, but I was also pleased that people were willing to help and make sure I was okay.
 I think this is just one example of Australia’s culture; people are so genuine and willing to help without being asked.
 When I told everyone I was alright and said thank you, they replied with a simple “No worries!”
 Through my clumsiness, I have learned about Australia’s people and laid back culture, nobody laughed at me, instead they rushed to help.
 I wonder what would have happened in the exact same situation in the US?

 Field Trip to Long Reef